halt-dos/hd-wiki-public/docs/enterprise/platform/stacks/resource_content/ssl_certificates/ssl_certificates.md

 Let's Encrypt certificate are valid for 3 months only.
 In order to renew, we have to re-issue the certificate with the same steps as mentioned above.
 This is applicable only for DNS validations.
 For certificates issued via HTTP validation, Haltdos automatically renews the certificates.
 :::

+#### Support for Post-Quantum Cryptography (PQC)

+Post-Quantum Cryptography (PQC) refers to cryptographic algorithms designed to remain secure against attacks from both classical computers and future large-scale quantum computers.

+Haltdos WAF provides SSL/TLS capabilities, including SSL certificate management and SSL/TLS offloading, through its underlying cryptographic framework.
+These capabilities provide a foundation for PQC readiness, enabling the platform's SSL/TLS architecture to evolve toward post-quantum cryptographic standards as they are adopted and supported by the underlying cryptographic ecosystem.

 ### **Types of supported SSL-Certificate**

 Haltdos supports various types of SSL certificates for a particular domain, which are as follows: